Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Results and Discussion

-As discussed in Section~\ref{chap_5_related_work}, many previous studies evaluate radar mounting angle estimation in controlled environments (e.g., parking lots), where most surrounding objects are stationary.
-In contrast, real driving scenarios involve numerous moving vehicles, diverse road conditions, and a wide range of speeds and accelerations.
-It is therefore crucial to assess whether the proposed method provides robust angle estimates under such challenging conditions.
+As discussed in Section \ref{chap_5_related_work}, many previous studies evaluate radar mounting angle estimation in controlled environments (e.g., parking lots), where most surrounding objects are stationary.
+In contrast, real driving scenarios involve numerous moving vehicles, diverse road conditions, and a wide range of vehicle speeds and accelerations.
+It is therefore important to evaluate how mounting angle estimates behave across different driving scenes with varying levels of scene complexity.
 To this end, the estimation accuracy of all compared methods is evaluated across the 64 testing scenes.
-Figure~\ref{fig:chap_5_result_robustness} presents the estimated mounting angle for each scene.
+Figure \ref{fig:chap_5_result_robustness} presents the estimated mounting angle for each scene.
 The two baseline methods from the literature show large fluctuations around the ground-truth angle, and their performance is clearly affected by the driving environment.
 For example, both methods produce large errors in \textit{Scene Index 36}, which contains many moving vehicles in front of and near the ego-vehicle.
 Even after averaging over all 64 scenes, the mean estimates of the baselines remain far from the ground truth, with the smallest mean error still around $0.0444^\circ$.

-In comparison, the proposed single-frame (SF) method is substantially more robust: it achieves an \textbf{80.0\%} reduction in error variance and a \textbf{69.8\%} improvement in mean accuracy compared with the best baseline.
-When multiple radar frames are available (Figure~\ref{chap_5_robust_deepegoplus}), the proposed multi-frame (MF) method further exploits temporal motion correlations to mitigate the effects of outliers and non-zero vehicle acceleration, leading to even lower variance and higher robustness.
+In comparison, the proposed single-frame (SF) method shows substantially reduced variability across scenes, achieving an \textbf{80.0\%} reduction in error variance and a \textbf{69.8\%} improvement in mean accuracy compared with the best baseline.
+When multiple radar frames are available (Figure \ref{chap_5_robust_deepegoplus}), the proposed multi-frame (MF) method further exploits temporal motion correlations to mitigate the effects of outliers and non-zero vehicle acceleration, resulting in more consistent estimates across scenes.
 It should be noted that all results in this section are based on data from a forward-looking radar (`Radar 3' in the dataset), which is particularly challenging because of the large number of moving objects in its FoV.
 Consequently, even with the proposed method, the estimates cannot be made fully consistent across all scenes, and the variance cannot be driven to zero.
 Preliminary experiments suggest that fusing data from multiple radars could alleviate this limitation, but a full exploration of multi-radar fusion is left for future work.